Promoting Change Network

 - Ration access through assessments and eligibility thresholds, without taking the time to understand people’s needs

 - Focus rigidly on presenting issues and miss the real problems people face

 - Are made accountable through performance management regimes, that stop them being responsible and doing the right thing

 - Engage with people in episodic, process-driven, transactional ways.

-AdviceUK is working with Keyhouse, a multi-purpose AdviceUK member based in Bradford, and with Bradford Council’s Adult and Community Services Directorate.
+AdviceUK worked with Keyhouse, a multi-purpose AdviceUK member based in Bradford, and with Bradford Council’s Adult and Community Services Directorate.

 To set the work up effectively and engage the right people, we have taken time over the summer to work alongside staff within statutory services and at Keyhouse to understand the demands people place on them, what matters to the people who are using services, and what helps and gets in the way of services in meeting people’s needs.